RafayK-code/Eagle2D/README.md

 # Eagle2D
-a very basic 2d game engine using SFML
+a very basic 2d game engine using SDL